FMCG major P&G’s detergent brand Ariel has revamped its campaign called #ShareTheLoad to make men feel responsible for household work, too –

 - 65% married men in India agree that their children replicate their behavior at home

 The figures are based on a survey conducted in four cities viz.
-Delhi, Mumbai, Bangalore and Hyderabad on 542 persons.
+Delhi, Mumbai, Bangalore, and Hyderabad on 542 persons.

 This campaign challenges our mindset that a woman does all the household chores and men do not help them.
-The video created for this campaign shows a working woman coming home from office and still doing household chores while the man is watching TV while working on laptop.
+The video created for this campaign shows a working woman coming home from the office and still doing household chores while the man is watching TV while working on a laptop.

 While many men agree that it is better to share the load but they think it needs to be left to the families to decide rather than outsiders shaming anyone.
-They also show that families where both the partners work in corporate, can easily employ housemaids to get their work done.
+They also show that families, where both the partners work in corporate, can easily employ housemaids to get their work done.
 Families where the woman does not work in corporate, women should not have any issue with household work.
 Their argument is that in urban families the percentage women working is still very less compared to the percentage of men who needs to work.
 Also in almost all families men always work in higher positions than the women in the house and they are expected to work longer hours in their offices, it is unjustified to shame men for not sharing the household work.

 With changing nature of job and survival requirements this situation has changed.
 Now families can’t sustain their needs without both the couple working and earning money.
-While it is upto the individuals to decide what they want to do in their families but if men’s responsibilities are reminded to them like this to shame them, then today’s women also need to be reminded that nurturing the children of the husband or taking care of his family and being faithful only to the husband is also her responsibilities.
-No one seems to imply on women that contributing to their family financially is also their responsibility.
+While it is up to the individuals to decide what they want to do in their families but if men’s responsibilities are reminded to them like this to shame them, then today’s women also need to be reminded that nurturing the children of the husband or taking care of his family and being faithful only to the husband is also her responsibilities.
+No one seems to imply to women that contributing to their family financially is also their responsibility.
 All these become feminist issues.
-This is the reason men’s activists think dowry should be legal in Indian marriages as that will ensure financial contribution of women in their own families –
+This is the reason men’s activists think dowry should be legal in Indian marriages as that will ensure the financial contribution of women in their own families –

 Even though Ariel has revamped their earlier campaign, Indian men’s rights activists still see #ShareTheLoad as a misandric campaign and plan to further boycott the detergent brand Ariel.